 About Rohingya community

 Over a million Rohingya children have fled from violence in Myanmar only to face a whole new crisis in Bangladesh.

 The vulnerable status of these children is heightened by extreme weather conditions with the approaching cyclone and monsoon season and now the looming threat of disease, as coronavirus cases increase throughout the world.
 UNICEF is on the ground ensuring children and their families have access to safe water and sanitation, and important prevention & risk information to prepare for this public health emergency.

 The Rohingya community are a stateless Muslim minority who have faced discrimination, exclusion and poverty in Myanmar for decades.

 Monsoons threaten to flood low-lying areas of the camps and wash raw sewage into family homes and water supplies.
-These are nightmare conditions for an outbreak of disease like cholera, which can spread through a crowded community with deadly speed.
+These are nightmare conditions for an outbreak of disease like coronavirus, which can spread through a crowded community with deadly speed.

-- Access to emergency health care, medicine and immunisations.
+- Access to emergency health care, medicine and immunisations,

 - Sachets of therapeutic food - a peanut paste specially formulated with the micronutrients children need to survive malnutrition.